chrrrisw/kmel_db/kmel_db_format.md

 ### The Main Index

 The Main Index consists of an array (length given at offset 0x08) of entries.
-Each entry is 64 bytes long.
-Offsets from the start of each entry are given at the start of each description.
+Each entry is 64 bytes long (size given at offset 0x0a).

+Offsets shown are from the start of each entry.

 The "genre", "performer" and "album" fields indicate the indices into each of the corresponding tables.